11x3/ilvmx/README.md

 ## Adapt

-So you take a request, abstract it from the protocol, for example given "GET /users/search/lol" it becomes "#users #search lol" during :adapt, and any and all request data the adapter (ie. HTTP to Cupcake) passes along is forwarded to the :transform servers.
+So you take a request, abstract it from the protocol, for example given "GET /users/search/lol" it becomes "#users #search lol" during :adapt, and any and all request data the adapter (ie. HTTP to Nubcake) passes along is forwarded to the :transform servers.
 A UUID is returned and the adapter may then optionally, subscribe to events and :emits for that UUID, otherwise the request is free from any other interaction by the requesting agent.

 ## Transform